daslastic/mysite/content/projects/spaceshooter-rs.md

 +++
-title = "ascii-spaceshooter-rs (ongoing)" description = "Spaceshooter video game taking place in space" date = 2022-03-01
+title = "ascii-spaceshooter-rs (ongoing)" description = "A video game taking place in space and in your TERMINAL!!!" date = 2022-03-01
 +++

+A terminal game where you fly in a ship and try to survive for as long as possible with waves of enemies attacking you.

 ![Spaceshooter image](/pix/spaceshooter.png)